TheRobBrennan/microsoft-parter-network/__study/README.md

 It will be sufficient for me to review these notes and then prepare for simulating the exam.

 - Whizlabs
-  - [ ] Review Whizlab practice exams 1-4 notes
+  - [ X ] Review Whizlab practice exams 1-4 notes

 ### Simulate the exam

-- [ ] Review notes and prep before taking the simulated exam
+- [ X ] Review notes and prep before taking the simulated exam
 - [ ] SIMULATION: Take the MeasureUp Practice Test at [https://pts.measureup.com/web/index.php#dashboard.php](https://pts.measureup.com/web/index.php#dashboard.php)

 #### How did you do?